-The 2018 Pension Benefits table provides information on the pension benefits for the NEOs.
-Ms. Ramos and Mr. Scalera participated under the terms of the plan in effect for employees hired after January 1, 2005.
+The 2019 Pension Benefits table provides information on the pension benefits for the NEOs.
+Mr. Scalera participated under the terms of the plan in effect for employees hired after January 1, 2005.
 The Traditional Pension Plan accumulated benefit an employee earned over his or her career with the Company is payable on a monthly basis starting after retirement.
 Employees may retire as early as age 50 under the terms of the plan.
 Pensions may be reduced if retirement starts before age 65.
 Possible pension reductions are described above.
 The Pension Equity Plan benefit can be received as a lump sum or an annuity following termination.
 Mr. Scalera participated in the Pension Equity Plan formula prior to 2011.
-Ms. Ramos has always participated only under the Traditional Pension Plan formula.
 Benefits under this plan are subject to the limitations imposed under Sections 415 and 401(a)(17) of the Internal Revenue Code in effect as of December 31, 2011.
 Section 415 limits the amount of annual pension payable from a qualified plan.
-For 2018, this limit is \$220,000 per year for a single-life annuity payable at an IRS-prescribed retirement age.
+For 2019, this limit is \$225,000 per year for a single-life annuity payable at an IRS-prescribed retirement age.
 This ceiling may be actuarially adjusted in accordance with IRS rules for items such as employee contributions, other forms of distribution and different annuity starting dates.
 Section 401(a) (17) limits the amount of compensation that may be recognized in the determination of a benefit under a qualified plan.
-For 2018, this limit is \$275,000.
+For 2019, this limit is \$280,000.

-2018 PENSION BENEFITS TABLE
+2019 PENSION BENEFITS TABLE

-Present Value of Named Executive Officer Plan Name Number of Years Credit Service (#) Accumulated Benefit at Earliest Date for Unreduced Benefit Payments During Last Fiscal Year Denise L. Ramos ITT Salaried Retirement Plan 4.33 \$ 178,124 \$ - Thomas M. Scalera (1) ITT Salaried Retirement Plan 5.77 51,203 Luca Savi (2) ITT Salaried Retirement Plan N/A N/A N/A Mary Beth Gustafsson (3) ITT Salaried Retirement Plan N/A N/A N/A Farrokh Batliwala (3) ITT Salaried Retirement Plan N/A N/A N/A
+Named Executive Officer Plan Name Number of Years Credit Service (#) Present Value of Accumulated Benefit at Earliest Date for Unreduced Benefit (\$) Payments During Last Fiscal Year (\$) Luca Savi (1) ITT Salaried Retirement Plan N/A N/A N/A Thomas M. Scalera (2) ITT Salaried Retirement Plan 5.77 65,370 Mary Beth Gustafsson (3) ITT Salaried Retirement Plan N/A N/A N/A Farrokh Batliwala (3) ITT Salaried Retirement Plan N/A N/A N/A Carlo Ghirardo (4) ITT Salaried Retirement Plan N/A N/A N/A